Some summits offer free registration, while some are paid. But which one is best?

 It was a simple Google Form, but attendees could give feedback or just give love to a presenter.
 I feel we don't say "thank you" enough and this was an opportunity to do that.

-At the end of night, I got the loves notes for everyone who presented that day, and posted them in the speaker Facebook group.
+At the end of the night, I got the love notes for everyone who presented that day and posted them in the speaker Facebook group.
 At the end of the summit, I sent each presenter about 10-30 love notes; just kind words.
 This also helped get my customer's language for next year.

-I also created a post-summit survey to anyone who didn't buy a VIP pass and gave away a VIP pass for filling it out.
+I also created a post-summit survey for anyone who didn't buy a VIP pass and gave away a VIP pass for filling it out.

 200 people filled out the survey!
 That was 200 testimonials and 200 pieces of feedback, which is powerful.

 Now I have all that feedback to incorporate into my next summit and I have a whole list of podcast episode ideas as well!